iamsjunaid/Math-magicians/README.md

 # 📖 Math-Magicians <a name="about-project"></a>

-**Math-magicians** is an online calculator app.
+**Math magicians** is an online calculator app.
 It contains three navigations items.
 <ul>
 <li>Home</li>
 <li>Calculator</li>